Skilled Immigration

 Belgium Work Permits

 If you are from a non-EU country, then you must apply for a Belgium work permit visa to work in Belgium.
 Belgium offers various types of work permits to suit the needs of foreign workers.
 Each type has different validity periods.
-Here are the different types of work permits available:

 - Type A Work Permit: With this work permit, you can work in any job for any employer for an unlimited period.
 This type of work permit is available only for a certain category of foreign workers who have already worked in Belgium for several years with a Type B Work Permit.